• Skip to main content

 As the proverb says, “as iron sharpens iron, so one person sharpens another.”
 When iron is clanged against iron, it creates sparks and contributes to the dulling of the blade.
 But running the smooth edge of the blade against an iron rod creates a fine, sharp edge that cuts with precision, restoring the true purpose of the blade.
 Peer feedback provides an opportunity to create sparks or restore purpose.
 I trust you will use your feedback opportunity to sharpen your peer’s practice, professionalism, and leadership.

-Posted by Jean Prince on September 6, 2022
+Posted by Rebekah Thacker on September 6, 2022

 Filed Under: Newsletters